jaidevxb/hn-programming-tracker/README.md

 ## 📘 Overview

-This project automatically fetches the latest Hacker News stories tagged with `story` from the Algolia API and displays the programming-related ones using a Streamlit dashboard.
+This project automatically fetches the latest Hacker News stories tagged with `story` from the **Algolia API** and displays the programming-related ones on a **Streamlit dashboard**.

-Every day, the dataset is refreshed automatically via **GitHub Actions**, so the Streamlit app always shows the most recent programming posts.
+Every day, the dataset refreshes automatically via **GitHub Actions**, so the Streamlit app always shows the latest programming and tech discussions.

 ---

 ## 🧠 Features

 * Fetches the **latest 1000 Hacker News stories** daily.
-* Filters and displays **programming-related** posts.
+* Classifies whether each post is **programming-related** using keyword & semantic matching.
+* Performs **sentiment analysis** on each title using **TextBlob**.
 * Interactive Streamlit dashboard with:

   * Search bar to find posts by keyword
   * Bar chart showing post counts by date
+  * Sentiment breakdown visualization
-  * Clickable links to the original Hacker News articles
+  * Links to the original Hacker News articles
-* Daily automatic data refresh using GitHub Actions.
+* **Daily automatic data refresh** using GitHub Actions.

 ---